Errol Spence Jr.: Spence vs. Crawford

 After a slow start in the first round, Crawford quickly took control of the fight.
 In the second, he dropped Spence with a counter jab followed by a straight left hand.
 “That was more of a flash knockdown,” Crawford said of the second-round knockdown after the fight.
 “I caught him with the left.
 He didn’t think I was coming back with the right.”
-Spence managed to beat the count and kept trying to mount an offense, but Crawford’s speed, precision, and power overwhelmed him throughout the fight.
-Crawford’s jab was a standout weapon, not just a setup, but a dominant force that stopped Spence’s momentum every time he tried to push forward.
+Spence managed to beat the count and kept trying to mount an offense, but Crawford's speed, precision, and power overwhelmed him throughout the fight.
+Crawford's jab was a standout weapon, not just a setup, but a dominant force that stopped Spence's momentum every time he tried to push forward.
 As the rounds progressed, Spence struggled to get anything going.
-Crawford’s jab and crisp straight left hands kept him on the defensive, leaving Spence with little chance to land an effective shot.
-Despite hitting the canvas twice in the seventh, Spence tried to rally, but Crawford’s relentless attack left him reeling.
+Crawford's jab and crisp straight left hands kept him on the defensive, leaving Spence with little chance to land an effective shot.
+Despite hitting the canvas twice in the seventh, Spence tried to rally, but Crawford's relentless attack left him reeling.
 By the ninth round, Crawford had completely broken Spence down, leaving the referee no other option than to stop the fight at 2:32 of the frame.
 By that point, he had out-landed Spence 185 to 96 in total punches and 98 to 63 in power punches.
 In front of a sold-out crowd of 19,990, Crawford became the first undisputed welterweight champion since 2006 and the first male boxer in the four-belt era to claim undisputed championship status in two weight divisions.
 Crawford was up 79–70 on all three scorecards at the time of the stoppage.
 The PPV did around 700k buys, generating over $59 million in revenue.

+After the fight, the IBF ordered Crawford to face its interim champion, Jaron Ennis.
+Because Spence exercised his rematch clause with Crawford, the IBF stripped Crawford of the title and made Ennis the full champion on November 9, 2023.
+In 2025, Spence stated that he would not have been prepared to compete within the timeframe required by the rematch agreement, saying: "I wouldn't have been ready, so how would I take a rematch if I'm not gonna be ready?"